Hat Revolution: Resistance to the Hat Law

 The law caused protests in various Anatolian provinces.
 On the day the law was passed, there were protest demonstrations in Erzurum and martial law was declared in this province for a month.
 Among those arrested, 13 people were sentenced to death.
-On 24–25 November, a march attended by many was held in Kayseri under the leadership of Sheikh Ahmet Efendi and his four friends, and 300 people were arrested.
-Ahmet Efendi and his four friends were tried in the Independence Court and sentenced to death.
 On 25 November, all the mukhtars of the city were arrested for hanging posters and leaflets against hats on the walls in Sivas; those who were found not guilty were acquitted; Imamzade Mehmet Necati Efendi and Abdurrahman Efendi were sentenced to death.
 Hacı Sabit Civelek, imam of the Merkez Mosque in the Güneysu region of Rize, said, "If your father puts a hat on his head, his murder is obligatory!
 You will shoot him!
 And if your mother is a widow, you will bring her on your back!".
 He started the revolt in the region with these words.

-Ziya Hurşit telegraphed the situation to Ankara, as the rebels, who wanted to wear traditional Laz clothes rather than "religious bigotry", marched towards the center of Rize.
-Thereupon, the cruiser Hamidiye came to Rize to intimidate.
+Ziya Hurşit telegraphed the situation to Ankara, as the rebels, who wanted to wear traditional Laz clothes rather than "religious bigotry", marched towards the centre of Rize.
+Thereupon, the cruiser Hamidiye sailed to Rize to intimidate.
 With the cruiser's arrival in the city, most of the rebels surrendered and 143 people were arrested as a result of the events that lasted for about ten days.
 Since 8 of those arrested were illiterate, they could not defend themselves and were executed.
 Of the 8 people, 3 were hanged in front of the Tan Hotel, 3 in the municipal park and 2 at the beginning of the pier.
 Dozens of detainees were decided to be imprisoned in Adana and Sinop.
 In Marash, those who gathered around the Kahramanmaraş Grand Mosque shouting "We don't want hats" were arrested, and 5 people were sentenced to death.
 In Istanbul, especially in Fatih district, many people accused of inciting the people to revolt with their speeches, and were arrested and subsequently tried in Ankara.